-Everything has to start from something and the mobile home evolved from a very rich history.
+Everything has to start from something and the mobile home history is very rich.
 The original mobile home dates as far back as the early 1500’s.

 Horse-drawn carriages carried the people selling their wares from town to town.
 From that lifestyle came beautiful hand carved and very elaborate designs like this wagon I found on Wikipedia: